bitwiseworks/python-os2/Doc/library/logging.handlers.rst

       The record is formatted, and then sent to the syslog server.
 If exception information is present, it is *not* sent to the server.

+      .. versionchanged:: 3.2.1
+         (See: :issue:`12168`.)
+In earlier versions, the message sent to the syslog daemons was always terminated with a NUL byte, because early versions of these daemons expected a NUL terminated message - even though it's not in the relevant specification (:rfc:`5424`).
+More recent versions of these daemons don't expect the NUL byte but strip it off if it's there, and even more recent daemons (which adhere more closely to RFC 5424) pass the NUL byte on as part of the message.

+         To enable easier handling of syslog messages in the face of all these differing daemon behaviours, the appending of the NUL byte has been made configurable, through the use of a class-level attribute, ``append_nul``.
+This defaults to ``True`` (preserving the existing behaviour) but can be set to ``False`` on a ``SysLogHandler`` instance in order for that instance to *not* append the NUL terminator.

+      .. versionchanged:: 3.3
+         (See: :issue:`12419`.)
+In earlier versions, there was no facility for an "ident" or "tag" prefix to identify the source of the message.
+This can now be specified using a class-level attribute, defaulting to ``""`` to preserve existing behaviour, but which can be overridden on a ``SysLogHandler`` instance in order for that instance to prepend the ident to every message handled.
+Note that the provided ident must be text, not bytes, and is prepended to the message exactly as is.

    .. method:: encodePriority(facility, priority)